-- Students are expected to be in class on time. - A student who is tardy for class more than five (5) minutes must report to the Attendance Office. - Excessive tardies may result in disciplinary action.
+• Students are expected to be in class on time.

+- A student who is tardy for class more than five (5) minutes must report to the Attendance Office. - Excessive tardies may result in disciplinary action. - Students with excessive tardies are subject to exclusion from specific student activities or events, including but not limited to dances, sports practices and competitions, as well as club events and performance.